 (12:04:23) - Mayor Bagwell introduced the item.
 Open Space Manager Lyndsey Boyer thanked members of the public for their support in the form of public comment.
 She also reviewed a presentation that introduced the subject property, identified by Staff as a high priority for the City's Open Space program for acquisition based on important natural resource values such as wildlife habitat, watershed protection, water quality protection, and trail connectivity.
-She noted that the 81.55-acre property was currently owned by the Carson Lodge #1 and was listed on the open market for \$750,999.
-Ms. Boyer indicated that the sellers were willing to entertain an offer from Carson City, not to exceed the appraised value for the Property, and if approved, funds for the fee title acquisition would come from the Quality of Life - Open Space budget.
+She noted that the 81.55-acre property, which was surrounded by City-owned and public lands, was currently owned by the Carson Lodge #1, and was listed on the open market for \$750,999.
+Ms. Boyer indicated that they had just been informed that the property was under contract with an expected escrow close at the end of June; however, the sellers were willing to entertain a backup offer from Carson City, not to exceed the appraised value for the Property, and if approved, funds for the fee title acquisition would come from the Quality of Life -Open Space budget.
 Ms. Boyer also responded to clarifying questions.
+She confirmed for Supervisor Giomi that the City was in "second position" at this time; however, she wished to be prepared because "anything can happen."
 She explained that under the Conservation Reserve (CR) zoning, one dwelling is allowed for every 20 acres.
 Mayor Bagwell inquired about the cleanliness of the trails and was informed that trail management would be funded through the maintenance line item of the Open Space budget, adding that a volunteer coordinator would also be hired to work with partners.
 Ms. Boyer also clarified for Supervisor White that the Quality of Life - Open Space budget was charged \$10,750 annually to contract with the Nevada Division of Forestry for wildfire prevention and fuel reduction of Open Space properties.
 Mayor Bagwell entertained public comments and when none were forthcoming, a motion.